jcurran0201/SQLite/README.md

 # SQLite June and December Weather
 ## Purpose
 The purpose was to find the statistical summary of the temperatures in June and December
+## Summary
+June was on average 4 degrees warmer than December.
 ## Results
 ### June Results
 Temperatures ranged from 64-85 degrees with an average around 75 degrees